Selindek/spring-data-jpa-acl/acl/README.md

 	}

 The users gain "update" if they have "ROLE_EDITOR" role AND they also have some relationship with the object via an annotated property (@AclOwner/@AclParent)
-The second annotation states that any user can gain "read" permission.r Empty roles array means ANY role.
+The second annotation states that any user CAN gain "read" permission if they have an annotated relationship with an entity.
+Empty roles() array means ANY role.
 So the following annotation means that only users with "ROLE_ADMIN" could gain any kind of permissions to these objects, but only if they have the proper relationship with the object via @AclOwner and @AclParent annotation:

 	@AclRoleCondition(value="all", roles="ROLE_ADMIN")

-If you add the following annotation to a domain class (and this is the only role annotation on it) then nobody can gain any permission on the entities of this class (It cannot be accessed or manipulated via Repository methods):
+If you add the following annotation to a domain class (and this is the only role annotation on it) then nobody can gain any permission on the entities of this class via @AclOwner and @AclParent annotations (However the can be accessed with roles defined with an @AclRolePermission):

 	@AclRoleCondition(value={}, roles={})
 	@Entity